negative-seven/negative-seven.github.io/_pages/smb1explained/README.md

 - clipping with a coin
 - subpixel carryover
 - how cannons work
+- frame rules
+- life counter wraparound
+- no brick particles on left side of screen

 - differences on PAL
 - differences in smb2j